microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 - Check if you have a valid 3rd Party Signed SSL.
 This services requires a valid 3rd party SSL certificate, self signed SSL certificates are not valid.
 Please ensure your service is using https:// with a valid SSL certification.
 - Check the Launch URL, please make sure that all the fields are correctly filled while registering the tool and filling tool's platform registration page.
 See https://github.com/microsoft/Learn-LTI/blob/main/docs/CONFIGURATION_GUIDE.md
 - Check the Azure Function/Azure Logs see https://github.com/microsoft/Learn-LTI/blob/main/docs/TROUBLESHOOTING.md#azure-functions-tracing
+## LTI Application does not load error: No sufficient permissions to view this page

+After you have successfully installed the Learn LTI application by running the deployment steps you try to access the created Platform Registration Page results and recieve the message 'No sufficient permissions to view this page'.

+Solution:
+Go to the 'platforms' azure function inside of the resource group which was just created.
+Go to 'Configuration' one the left side
+Look into the 'AllowedUsers' environment variable.
+Verify the email address of the user you are logged in with is included in the environment variable (!THIS IS CASE SENSITIVE!)
+If it does not match or exist, update the environment variable and save the change.
+Wait a minute to let change take effect and retry!

+We have seen cases where the email address was added there but the case is different i.e. capital first letters while the email address of the login user had lowercase)

 ## Moodle Users not active - Not Current

 All users need to be Active on a course if you see Not Current next to the status.